viktorlott/arithmetic-computation/README.md

 Now, the Floor operator can actually be defined by the Modulo operator.
 It's a bit tricky, so to define it, we have to use two trigonometry functions.
 Took me a while to figure this out..

 Lets define it as: $$mod(x, y) = \frac{y\times\cot^{-1}(\cot(\frac{\pi x}{y}))}{\pi}$$
+>This function can not be found anywhere on the internet.

 Lets define: $$truncate(x) = mod(x, 1)$$